 As you can see from that data, addiction is universal and impacts huge swathes of society, regardless of income and social background.

 Addicts typically behave in an irrational manner out of kilter with their normal habits.
 This can be remarkably wearing on all those around them.
 This type of erratic behavior also makes it hard to predict what they will do in any given situation.
-They might behave markedly differently depending on whether they are sober, high, or recovering from their recent excesses.
+They might behave markedly different depending on whether they are sober, high, or recovering from their recent excesses.

 Denial is often a central part of addiction, and you might find your loved one lying about their consumption, or even outright denying that they have a problem with drink or drugs.
 While this is one of the symptoms of addiction, that doesn’t make it any easier to live with an addict refusing to admit they have a problem even as their life is unraveling, and yours along with it.
 Don’t let your loved one use you to get resources to fuel their addiction.
 You won’t be doing them any favors even if it temporarily gives you an easier life.